ahawkins/hawkins.io/blog/_posts/2012-07-10-what_javascript_needs.md

 The tight coupling between js and browser causes many problems.
 This makes it very difficult to develop and learn js without a browser.
-The DOM is the reason why js is tied to the browser.
+This is because js was born in the browser.
 This isn't simply about being able to test js with a headless browser.
 This is about separating the DOM side of js and core js.
-This basically taking the good parts and removing the bad parts.
+This basically takes the good parts and removes the bad parts--and making javascript an isolated language and not just a DOM interface.

 New developers must write HTML page to load in their browser to test their code.
 WTF?
 This isn't good practice for serious development.
 Imagine if you had to learn XML before you could run your Python code.
 You can use Node to execute js outside the browser.
 I think this is completely missing the point.
 Node is all about server-side js.
 What about plain js?
-I don't want to have to open chrome, I don't want to have to run `node inheritance_example.js`.
+I don't want to have to open Chrome, I don't want to have to run `node inheritance_example.js`.
 I want to run: `javascript inheritance_example.js`.
 This opens up a complete new word of development!